 In this article, I’m going to explain what the meaning of the word cap is.

-In soccer, a cap indicates how many games a player has played for their national team at an international level.
-A player is awarded a cap for every game they take part in.
+In soccer, a cap is the term used to show how many times a player has appeared for their national team.
+A player is awarded a cap for every international game they take part in.
 For example, if a player has played in 10 games, they have ten caps, and if they have played in 100 games, they have 100 caps.

 Although this explains what the term means, or refers to, it doesn’t explain why a player’s appearance in a soccer game is called a cap or where the term originated.
 Well, keep reading and we’ll find out the answer to those questions as well as revealing which players have the gained the most caps.